FREE SHIPPING on orders of $85 or more

 Scribes in Medieval Scotland spelled names by sound rather than any set of rules, so an enormous number of spelling variations exist in names of that era.
 Almark has been spelled Allmark, Almark, Allmoke, Hawmoke, Hallmark, Allmack, Aulmark and many more.

 This web page shows only a small excerpt of our Almark research.
-Another 269 words (19 lines of text) covering the years 1500 and 1846 are included under the topic Early Almark History in all our PDF Extended History products.
+Another 269 words (19 lines of text) covering the years 1500 and 1846 are included under the topic Early Almark History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Almark Notables in all our PDF Extended History products.
+More information is included under the topic Early Almark Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Almark family moved to Ireland, but this topic is not covered in this excerpt.
-Another 33 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 33 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 The number of Strathclyde Clan families sailing for North America increased steadily as the persecution continued.
 In the colonies, they could find not only freedom from the iron hand of the English government, but land to settle on.
 The American War of Independence allowed many of these settlers to prove their independence, while some chose to go to Canada as United Empire Loyalists.
 Scots played essential roles in the forging of both great nations.
 Among them: Thomas Allmark who settled in Barbados in 1780.